France

 Zudugarai

-The winery was founded in 1989, the same year that the DO of Getaria txakolina was founded.
-The Errasti family has been growing grapes and making wine from these vineyards for over 40 years working with the local varieties of Hondarrabi Zuri and Hondarrabi Beltza.
-The vineyards and winery are near the coast line among rolling hills at about 90 meters above sea level.
-The sunniest and windiest slopes are planted with vines so the grapes can ripen and remain dry and avoid fungal and rot issues.
-All work in the vineyards is done by hand.
-Fermentation takes place naturally in stainless steel tanks before the wine is bottled while young to retain some of its natural effervescence.
+Bodegas Zudugarai was founded in 1989, the same year that the DO of Getaria Txakolina was established.
+The Errasti family, with over 40 years of experience, has been growing grapes and making wine from their vineyards, working with the native Basque varieties of Hondarrabi Zuri and Hondarrabi Beltza.
+The vineyards are located about 5 km from the Bay of Biscay, nestled among rolling hills at 90 meters above sea level.
+The sunniest and windiest slopes are planted with vines, allowing the grapes to ripen while remaining dry, helping avoid fungal and rot issues.
+All vineyard work is done by hand.